Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 To use license management via SCIM, enable the feature under the **SCIM** section in the **Single sign-on** settings.
 This setting will enforce license type for a user based on their SCIM attribute and disable the license mapping and manual configuration set up in dbt.
     <Lightbox src="/img/docs/dbt-cloud/access-control/scim-managed-licenses.png" width="60%" title="Enable SCIM managed user license distribution." />

 _We recommend that you complete the setup instructions for your identity provider prior to enabling this toggle in your dbt account.
-Once enabled, any existing license mappings in dbt will be ignored._
+Once enabled, any existing license mappings in <Constant name="dbt_platform" /> will be ignored._

+The recommended steps for migrating to SCIM license mapping are as follows:
+1. Set up SCIM but keep toggle disabled so existing license mappings continue to work as expected.
+2. Configure license attributes in your IdP.
+3. Test that SCIM attributes are being used to set license type in <Constant name="dbt_platform" />.
+4. Enable the toggle to ignore existing license mappings so that SCIM is the source-of-truth for assigning licenses to users.

 ### Add license type attribute for Okta